bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 Remote evaluation is particularly useful when:

-- You want to use the most up-to-date user/company attributes stored in Bucket
+- You want to use the most up-to-date user/company attributes stored in Reflag
 - You don't want to pass all context attributes with every evaluation
 - You need to ensure consistent feature evaluation across different services

 ## Using with Express

-A popular way to integrate the Bucket Node.js SDK is through an express middleware.
+A popular way to integrate the Reflag Node.js SDK is through an express middleware.

 ```typescript
 import bucket from "./bucket";